 There are a large number of online retailers who specialize in food products for people following the GFCF diet.
 Some parents make GFCF food in large quantities and freeze portions for a later meal.

 Before making the change to a GFCF diet, consult your child's doctor.
 It is important for kids to still get a balance of the necessary vitamins, protein, fats, and carbohydrates in order to support healthy growth and development.
 A licensed dietitian can educate you about the GFCF diet and help you tailor the diet to your child's health needs and taste preferences.

 In addition, before starting a child with autism on a gluten-free/casein-free diet, beware the hidden sources of gluten.
-Gluten can be found in fried foods that are dusted in flour, and even in cosmetics.
+Gluten can be found in fried foods that are dusted in flour, and even in cosmetics and some medications.
 Whole foods such as fruits, vegetables, and nuts may be safe.
 But avoid using packaged mixes because there may be traces of foods containing gluten that are not listed on the nutrition label.

 Some restaurants are now categorized as GFCF-friendly.
 If you are concerned, ask the manager or server to show you a list of ingredients used in the establishment to make sure its dishes are gluten- and casein-free.
 Vegetarian/vegan restaurants are accustomed to serving people on special diets and may be more willing to prepare dishes that adhere to the restrictions of a strict GFCF diet.